V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)vangu (bivangu) : danger

-– kivanua : gift, donation, benefit
+– kivanua : gift, donation, benefit, good deed

 – kivanza / luvanza : coin, money, button, medal

-– kivenene : desire, envy, lust
+– kivenene : desire, envy, covetousness, passion mixed with jealousy, passion going with cunning

 – kivenia : desire to obtain by trickery / corpse found in the wood or in the water